 WaterLOUPE 1.0 - facing our local water risks

-WaterLOUPE 1.0 enables analysis of local risks of water scarcity per water use sector, both for the current and future situation.
+WaterLOUPE 1.0 enables analysis of local risks of water scarcity for different water use sectors, both for the current and future situation.
 Different climatic and socio-economic scenarios can be applied.
 It combines data on hydrology, exposure and vulnerability at the local level.
-WaterLOUPE runs the risk assessment for each actor-group separately, instead of providing one generic risk assessment per basin.
+WaterLOUPE runs a risk assessment for each actor-group separately, instead of providing one generic (average) risk assessment per basin.
 For example, it specifies between the impacts of water scarcity for self-subsistence farmers versus large farms.
 The distinction in impacts at actor level are key in establishing good and sustainable water stewardship in the catchment area.

-WaterLOUPE 2.0 - building our water mitigation strategies
+WaterLOUPE 2.0 - building our water solution strategies

-WaterLOUPE 2.0 is a new extension that enables the development of water scarcity mitigation strategies.
-It provides a knowledge base and method to jointly evaluate the physical, environmental, economic, social, and political suitability of a variety of measures.
-WaterLOUPE 2.0 shows the level of risk reduction for each sector and user group, based on water scarcity and vulnerability characteristics (including the value of water).
+WaterLOUPE 2.0 is an extension that enables the development of mitigative and adaptive strategies to reduce water scarcity risk in the area of interest.
+It provides a shared knowledge base about physical, environmental, economic, social, and political suitability of a variety of possible measures.
+Furthermore, for a predetermined set of combined measures, WaterLOUPE 2.0 shows the level of risk reduction that can be achieved by implementing these measures.
+The measures target increasing water supply, reducing water demand, and reducing vulnerability levels.
+The resulting expected risk reduction is again calculated for each sector and user group.